For anyone new to Matched Betting casino offers wagering is one of those concepts it’s really important to get your head round.

-When you get sent or see a casino offer from a bookmaker it’s really important to ALWAYS carefully read the terms and conditions.
+With any offer, it’s important to ALWAYS read the terms and conditions.

-If the offer says ‘Deposit £5 and Wager £5’ in order to receive a bonus/free spins of some kind, then to trigger the offer you must first deposit at least that amount and then wager the specified amount.
+If an offer says ‘Deposit and Wager £5’ to receive a reward, then to trigger the offer you must first deposit £5+ and then wager the specified amount.

-If the offer just says ‘Wager £5’ in order to receive a bonus/free spins – you do not necessarily have to deposit if you’ve already got cash in your balance!
+If the offer just says ‘Wager £5’ to receive a reward – you don't have to deposit if you’ve already got cash in your balance!

 Now, we also could have lost on our first two spins and finished our £2 cash balance.
 We then would have needed to deposit a bit more cash in order to complete the remaining £3 of wagering.